RaniaZaier/ML-UV-spectrum-prediction/README.md

 # Added Files
 - extract_features.npy: Script to extract descriptors and generate the CSV dataset.
 - train_and_predict.npy: Script that loads the dataset, trains ML models, predicts the target spectrum, and evaluates performance.
-- uv_database.csv: CSV dataset containing descriptors and spectra.
+- The dataset was built directly while performing the simulation, but an exemple is given for one system.